 - IAESTE UK - for science, engineering, technology and applied arts students.

 According to the EC, European Union (EU) citizens have the right to:

 - move to another EU country to work without a work permit;

 - enjoy equal treatment with nationals in access to employment, working conditions and all other social and tax advantages;

 - stay in the country even after employment has finished.

 EU nationals may also be entitled to have certain types of health and social security coverage transferred to the country in which they go to seek work.
-For country-specific information on social security entitlements, see European Commission - Your Rights Country by Country.
+For country-specific information on social security entitlements, see the European Commission.

 This visa information is still valid following the UK's decision to leave the European Union and will be updated if changes happen.

 If you do not have a strong grasp of Spanish then jobs can be hard to find - unless you’re looking to get a job with a multinational company, or work in the expat community or tourist areas.